Famous

 The following is from: https://arvadapress.com/stories/the-curious-case-of-lewis-ralston,388933

-.“Lewis Ralston was born in 1804 in on a farm near what would eventually become Pendleton, South Carolina.
+“Lewis Ralston was born in 1804 on a farm near what would eventually become Pendleton, South Carolina.
 Little is known about Ralston’s childhood.

 “In 1825, Ralston moved to Auraria, Georgia, a small town in Lumpkin County which is now uninhabited.
 Then, the area was known as Cherokee country.